Teaching schools alliances

 Inclusion network meetings

-Please see the latest Inclusion News for the details and agenda of the next meetings being held on 2 and 4 May 2017.
+Please see the latest inclusion news for the details and agenda of the next meetings being held on 26 September 2017 (Northampton) and 28 September 2017 (Kettering).

 Early years support - Early years inclusion and SEND support.